Solar power in Belgium: Subsidies

-Towards 2011, it became clear that Flemish subsidies for solar panels had a significant impact on the cost of electricity of households without a photovoltaic installation.
-An added cost of up to 148 EUR is charged annually.
+By 2011, it became clear that Flemish subsidies for solar panels had had a significant impact on the cost of electricity of households without a photovoltaic installation.
+An added cost of up to 148 EUR was charged annually.
 Flemish minister for Energy Freya van den Bossche admitted that subsidies were too high, especially for large-scale installations.
 The guaranteed minimum price for electricity produced was reduced.
-For small photovoltaic installations(less than 1 MW) it was reduced from 330 EUR per MWh to 250 EUR per MWh by January 2012 with the goal of reaching renewable energy targets at a reasonable cost.
+For small photovoltaic installations(less than 1 MW), it was reduced from 330 EUR per MWh to 250 EUR per MWh by January 2012 with the goal of reaching renewable energy targets at a reasonable cost.
 This resulted in a rally which caused the number of installations to almost double from 20,514 to 37,355 in 2011.
-The minimum price will be lowered further to 93 EUR per MWh from 2013 onwards.
+The minimum price was lowered further to 93 EUR per MWh from 2013 onwards.

-Notable installations

-A solar park of 100MW is set to be built near the town of Lommel, in the Flemish province of Limburg.
-Construction will start in September 2018 and will be completed mid-2019.
-It will produce 83 GWh per year equivalent of the consumption of 24000 households.